Saloni-Oswal/saloni-oswal.github.io/README.md

         <ul>
           <li>Developed a scalable e-commerce platform using React and Redux, allowing users to browse products, add them to the cart, and complete transactions securely.</li>
           <li>Achieved 95% positive user feedback rate by implementing features like user authentication, product search, and dynamic filtering for an enhanced shopping experience.</li>
-          <li>Implemented google analytics to optimize user experience and achieve desired business goals.</li>
+          <li>Implemented google tag management to optimize user experience and achieve desired business goals.</li>
         </ul>
       <li>Cross platform mobile application</li>
       <ul>
         <li>Developed a feature-rich mobile application leveraging React Native capabilities to implement complex UI components and navigational flows for optimal performance, ensuring a consistent user experience across iOS and Android platforms.</li>
         <li>Enhanced app functionality and user engagement by 30% by integrating third-party APIs for functionalities such as push notifications and social media authentication.</li>
-        <li>Collaborated with stakeholders and designers to understand business requirements and ensure pixel-perfect delivery of application adhering to brand guidelines.</li>
+        <li>Built a new design system / web services consumption architecture to provide
+consistency and maintainability.</li>
       </ul>
         <li>Customizable Caption Styles</li>
        <ul>
          <li>Designed and implemented a feature to display closed captions to users, also providing a way to customize caption styles, including font size, color, and background opacity, to cater to individual preferences and accessibility needs.</li>
          <li>Leveraged CSS for styling flexibility and dynamic updating of caption display settings, providing a visually appealing and customizable user experience.</li>
-         <li>Conducted user and usability testing and gathered feedback to iterate on caption styling options, ensuring optimal readability and user satisfaction and consistent experience across different devices and environments.</li>
+         <li>Worked with peers to conduct usability testing for gathering feedback and iterated on caption styling options, ensuring optimal readability and consistent experience across varied devices and environments.</li>
+         <li>Actively participated in code reviews, knowledge sharing sessions, and continuous learning initiatives to foster a culture of collaboration and excellence within the development team.</li>!
        </ul>
       </ol>
  <span class="experience-summary">